All Episodes

 And for people who may not be aware, just very briefly, in the end of the 70s we had an orbiter that took two frames that showed a very unusual, what people more conservatively call an unusual Martian feature.

-And it looks like an enormous face and there were other odd features around it.
+And it looks like an enormous face, and there were other odd features around it.

 Richard Hoagland and others have speculated that this is the archaeological vestiges of what was once upon a time a civilization on Mars.

-Is there any hard evidence to support the speculation that somebody, somewhere, is still receiving secret imaging from the Mars orbiter, or is it really dead in space?
+Is there any hard evidence to support the speculation that somebody somewhere is still receiving secret imaging from the Mars orbiter, or is it really dead in space, either orbiting completely turned off around Mars, or has it gone sailing off into space?

-And I'd like to introduce Dan Drayton, and we'll start off with the whole issue of is there any evidence to support the speculation that there are secret signals coming from the Mars Observer?
+And I'd like to introduce Dan Drayson, and we'll start off with the whole issue of is there any evidence to support the speculation that there are secret signals coming from the Mars Observer?

 art bell